Police have stopped a teenager from chalking the names of Iraq war casualties on downtown sidewalks.

 The acting city manager said he wouldn't grant a permit because Filkowski does not have any signs or plaques recognizing his work as a memorial.

-American Civil Liberties Union of Florida legal director Randall Marshall said the city may overstep its boundaries if it judges the chalking on its content.
+The legal director of the American Civil Liberties Union of Florida, Randall Marshall, said the city may be overstepping its boundaries, judging the chalking on its content.